-Martin Canter and Alexander Barth Université de Liège, GHER, Liege, Belgium
+Martin Canter and Alexander Barth

+Université de Liège, GHER, Liege, Belgium (martin.canter@ulg.ac.be)

 With this work, we aim at developping a new method of bias correction using data assimilation.
 This method is based on the stochastic forcing of a model to correct bias.